-Somatic Experiencing reduces the impact of trauma (or residual somatic impressions of extreme or prolonged stress) on your nervous system, and develops an increased physiological flexibility, resiliency and stress regulation.
-You may feel more internal ease and calm in a single session.
-This early beneficial support sets the stage for the careful working through of specific past traumatic situations.
+Somatic Experiencing reduces the impact of trauma (residual somatic impressions from an extreme stressful state) on your nervous system, and builds an increased physiological flexibility, called ‘resiliency’.
+You may feel more internal stability and calm in a single session.
+This early beneficial effect sets the stage for the careful working through of specific past traumatic situations.

 What differentiates complex trauma from situational trauma?

 Situational trauma, such as a car accident or natural disasters, surgery or an assault, are a single overwhelming event.
 Traumatic stress locked inside the body can be worked through in a brief therapy session.
 Complex trauma, such as childhood physical or emotional abuse or neglect, occurs in developmentally important relationships, and requires longer term therapy to fill in the missing gaps obscured by the preoccupation with safety.